Telegraph code: Computer age

+The first computers used existing 5-bit ITA-2 keyboards and printers due to their easy availability, but the limited character repertoire quickly became a pain point.

 ASCII

 By the 1960s, improving teleprinter technology meant that longer codes were nowhere near as significant a factor in teleprinter costs as they once were.
-The computer users' wanted lowercase characters and additional punctuation and both teleprinter and computer manufacturers wished to get rid of ITA 2 and its shift codes.
+The computer users wanted lowercase characters and additional punctuation, while both teleprinter and computer manufacturers wished to get rid of shift codes.
 This led the American Standards Association to develop a 7-bit code, the American Standard Code for Information Interchange (ASCII).
-The final form of ASCII was published in 1964 and it rapidly became the standard teleprinter code.
+A major revision of ASCII published in 1967 (shown below) was widely adopted as a standard teleprinter code.
 ASCII was the last major code developed explicitly with telegraphy equipment in mind.
 Telegraphy rapidly declined after this and was largely replaced by computer networks, especially the Internet in the 1990s.

 ASCII had several features geared to aid computer programming.
 The letter characters were in numerical order of code point, so an alphabetical sort could be achieved simply by sorting the data numerically.
 The code point for corresponding upper and lower case letters differed only by the value of bit 6, allowing a mix of cases to be sorted alphabetically if this bit was ignored.
 Other codes were introduced, notably IBM's EBCDIC derived from the punched card method of input, but it was ASCII and its derivatives that won out as the lingua franca of computer information exchange.